East Devon Militia: 1st Devon Militia

-Under the Act, the militia establishment for Devon was fixed at two regiments of infantry and one of artillery.
+Under the Militia Act 1852, the militia establishment for Devon was fixed at two regiments of infantry and one of artillery.
 The North Devon Militia were converted to artillery in 1853 and the surplus men and equipment taken over by the 1st Devon.
 The 1st Devon now dropped the 'East Devon' title.
 The reorganised regiment assembled at the Artillery Barracks in Exeter for 21 days' training on 26 October 1852, with the assistance of drill sergeants borrowed from Regular regiments.
 Training was also held in 1853 and 1854.